Become a Premium Member to enjoy our entire library of creative printables and guided art videos!

 Tempera paint is a staple for kids’ art activities.
 It’s super versatile, inexpensive, washable, nontoxic, and readily available.

 If you haven’t tried liquid watercolor paint yet, you need to!
 We use it for painting, all kinds of craft projects and science experiments!
-(This set is our favorite!)

 There are many brands out there, but Kwik Stix are always a top favorite.
-We also love these neon and metallic sets from Discount School Supply.
+We also love these neon and metallic sets.
 Paint sticks are a low mess, easy clean up way to invite your child to paint.
-Paint dries in 90 seconds!
-Perfect for those moments when you’re just not up for major cleanup.
+And best of all, the paint dries in 90 seconds!

 Art Supplies for Drawing

 We also really like Faber-Castell gel crayons which are somewhere in between crayon & oil pastel with easy coverage.
-The added case is a nice feature for supplies used on the go.
-Be sure to check out the neons as well!

-Sharpie permanent markers are great for work on different surfaces (leaves, pumpkins, Easter eggs).
-Use only when confident your kids won’t draw on other surfaces!
-The metallic Sharpies are one of our favorites for doodling on leaves and rocks and for working on top of black.
+Metallic Sharpies are one of our favorites for doodling on leaves and rocks and for working on top of black.

 But if you’re okay with spending a bit more, we recommend Faber Castell beeswax crayons.